tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-testing.rst

 Test #6 ITUP1238 model
 ----------------------

 This test is aimed at validating the ITUP1238 model in case of indoor transmissions.
 In this case both the UE and the eNB are placed in a residential building with walls made of concrete with windows.
-Ue is placed at the second floor and distaces 30 meters far from the eNB, which is placed at the first floor.
+Ue is placed at the second floor and distances 30 meters far from the eNB, which is placed at the first floor.

 Test #7 Outdoor -> Indoor with Okumura Hata model
 -------------------------------------------------